-The Nez Perce County Sheriff’s Office Patrol Division is lead by a lieutenant and staffed with three sergeants, an investigator, four corporals, and 12 patrol deputies.
-Also assigned to this division are eight full-time dispatchers whom dispatch deputies.
+The Nez Perce County Sheriff’s Office Patrol Division is lead by a lieutenant and staffed with four sergeants, four corporals, and 11 patrol deputies.
 The Sheriff's Office patrols more than 700 miles of road and has 850 square miles within its jurisdiction, including two major U.S. Highways (95 and 12).
 Eight different towns are included within this area.
 The county is very diverse ranging from urban to rural to wilderness.

 Nez Perce County Sheriff’s deputies patrol 24 hours per day, 7 days a week.
 Deputies work 10 hours per day, four days per week on one of three shifts--day, swing, or graveyard.
 These schedules do not include special assignments and extra duty.
 Current calls for service are estimated to 12,180 calls per year including self-initiated contacts.
 This works out to around 33.3 calls per day, everyday.